Table of Contents

 Its primary job is to securely automate and decentralize the digital agreement process, reducing intermediary involvement, cost and time.

-Moreover, the integral components of a smart contract consist of three virtual objects: The signatories – Which refers to individuals involved in smart contracts’ digital signature processings, using digital signatures for contract approval and disapproval terms; the topic of agreement or arrangement; and the fixed terms.
+Moreover, the integral components of a smart contract consist of three virtual objects: The signatories, which refer to individuals involved in smart contracts’ digital signature processes, using digital signatures for contract approval and disapproval terms; the topic of agreement or arrangement; and the fixed terms.

 How do Smart Contracts Work?

-Smart contracts can be programmed by a blockchain developer by the following statements if/when and then.
+Smart contracts can be programmed by a blockchain developer using the following statements: if/when, and then.
 A computer network executes the action once the predetermined conditions are met and verified.

 These actions include releasing funds to relevant parties, vehicle registration, sending notifications, and issuing tokens/tickets.
-Once this transaction completes, the Blockchain then gets updated.
+Once this transaction is complete, the Blockchain is updated.
 As a final result, the transaction can’t be changed, and only those with access can see the final results.

 At present, Ethereum is the most used and popular smart contracts platform.
-Here, each smart contract’s code is stored in Blockchain that allows interested individuals to run an inspection on the contract’s code and ongoing state to check it and verify the proper functionality.
+Here, each smart contract’s code is stored in the Blockchain, allowing interested individuals to inspect the contract’s code and its ongoing state to check it and verify its proper functionality.

-To your knowledge, to execute a smart contract on the Ethereum network, you must pay a fee called “gas”.
-And once you finish deploying onto Blockchain, no one can alter smart contracts, not even the creators in the first place.
+To your knowledge, you must pay a fee called “gas” to execute a smart contract on the Ethereum network.
+Once you finish deploying onto Blockchain, no one can alter smart contracts, not even the creators, in the first place.

 Uses of Smart Contracts!

-The uses of smart contracts are broad, starting from government sectors to healthcare to financial services and the supply chain.
+Smart contracts’ uses are broad, from government sectors to healthcare to financial services and the supply chain.

 Government Voting System

-In a vast democratic country like India, voting is celebrated as the most significant human rights festival.
+In a vast democratic country like India, voting is celebrated as the most significant human right.
 To make it a fair contest for every candidate of all parties, many governments have started implementing smart contracts into their voting systems to create a secure voting environment for all.

 Healthcare Sector